TonyVallad/MSZP/readme.md

 - Updated BMP creation to support 4k/8k/16k/32k bitmaps!
 - Added color gradient smoothing.
 - Improved the fade in from black or white around the entire sets. (now custumizable from color-settings.txt)
 - Added BMP information when creating it from the explorer.
-(Mandelbrot)
+- Added a controls page.
+- Added option to change C coordinates step on Julia explorer.
+(Page up/down)

 ### From V 0.1 to V 0.4:
 - Added program icon and text in title bar.